Pankaj-Str/PHP-tutorial-codeswithpankaj/file uploading/README.md

-# simple file upload feature using PHP:
+# File upload feature using PHP:

 Step 1: Create an HTML Form for File Upload